med100s/parser-div/README.md

 the parser takes a div tag from a site with a certain class and returns the text from it

-paste your site and class
+paste your site url and class